Josh Giddey Player Props: Thunder vs. Clippers

 Josh Giddey Insights vs. the Clippers

-- Giddey is averaging 2.9 three-point field goal attempts per game this season, which is 7.9% of his team's tries from beyond the arc.
+- Giddey is averaging 2.9 three-point field goal attempts per game this season, which is 7.9% of his team's attempts from beyond the arc.

-- The Thunder average the sixth-most possessions per game with 104.9.
-His opponents, the Clippers, have a middling offensive tempo, ranking 18th with 100.9 possessions per contest.
+- Giddey's Thunder average 104.9 possessions per game, sixth-highest among NBA teams, while the Clippers are one of the league's slowest with 100.9 possessions per contest.

-- On defense, the Clippers have conceded 112.6 points per game, which is 10th-best in the NBA.
+- Conceding 112.4 points per game, the Clippers are the ninth-ranked team in the NBA defensively.

-- The Clippers are the 14th-ranked team in the NBA, giving up 43.2 rebounds per contest.
+- The Clippers are the 14th-ranked team in the NBA, giving up 43.2 rebounds per game.

-- In terms of assists, the Clippers have given up 24.8 per contest, 10th in the NBA.
+- The Clippers are the 10th-ranked team in the league, giving up 24.7 assists per game.

-- Allowing 12.2 made 3-pointers per contest, the Clippers are the 13th-ranked team in the NBA.
+- In terms of 3-pointers, the Clippers are 13th in the NBA, conceding 12.2 makes per contest.

 Josh Giddey vs. the Clippers